This post contains affiliate links. When you purchase through our links, we may earn a commission.

 Or take a look at another reader favourite with similar flavours.
 Spanish Baked Chicken Thighs and Potatoes is a recipe that delivers the taste of Spain in a convenient one pan meal.

 We also love the food so much that we try to incorporate the Spanish flavours into our weekly dinners back home.
-This recipe for chicken thighs, braised in a rich tomato sauce with white beans and olives, is the one inspired by our favourite holiday destination.
+This recipe for chicken thighs, braised in a rich tomato sauce with white beans and olives, is one inspired by our favourite holiday destination.

 Spanish Chicken Recipe